 Selection Home White

 This model is very complete.
 It is designed for a living room or dining room.
-The fireplace measures 90x40x12cm integrated into a system of modules made of MDF and melamine finishes.
-Its matt white color and gloss lacquered on the fronts allows it to have a good cleaning and illuminate the environment well.
-This model can be integrated into the home without having to change the decorations.
+The fireplace has measures of 90x40x12cm integrated into a system of modules made of MDF and melanin finishes.
+Its matt white color and gloss lacquered on the fronts allow it to have a good cleaning and to illuminate the environment well.
+This model allows it to be integrated into the home without having to change the decorations.

-The downside of this fireplace is that if you only need the fireplace for heating, the furniture it comes with may not be useful.
+The disadvantage of this fireplace is that if you only need the fireplace to heat, the furniture that it brings with it may not be useful.

 When you want to buy a bioethanol stove you have to look at several parameters that will determine the quality of the product.
-The first one is consumption.
+The first is consumption.
 The general objective of the purchase is to have heating in an economical way but without losing quality.
 The cost of the stove or fireplace is something important to take into account.
-The consumption of bioethanol depends on the size of the stove, the number of burners and the flame opening.
+The consumption of bioethanol depends on the size of the stove, the number of burners and the opening of the flame.

 Another parameter that we must take into account is the power.
-The more power the fireplace has, the more consumption the appliance will have.
-It is best to have a good balance between power and consumption.
+The more power the fireplace has, the greater the consumption of the appliance.
+The most advisable thing is to have a good balance between power and consumption.

-Finally, an important fact is the size.
-The larger the product in question, the more it will consume.
+Finally, an important piece of information is the size.
+The larger the product in question, the more you will consume.
 This makes us move away from this relationship between power and consumption.
-Therefore, you should choose a stove that fits the size of the room you want to heat.
+Therefore, you must choose a stove that fits the size of the room we want to heat.

 Bioethanol fireplaces provide a type of convection heat.
-This is not only able to heat the room in which we are, but can also be adjusted to other rooms.
-It is not usually used as the main heating.
+This is not only capable of heating the room we are in, but it can also be adjusted to other rooms.
+It is not usually used as a main heater.

 They are designed to be placed in the rooms where we spend the most time.
 Depending on their power and size they will heat more or less.
-A usual power in bio fireplaces is 2 KW.
-With this power we can heat a room of approximately 20 square metres.
-In this way, depending on the size of our room we can know what power to buy.
+A typical power in bio-fireplaces is 2 KW.
+With this power we can heat a room of approximately 20 square meters.
+In this way, depending on the size of our room, we can know what power to buy.

 Advantages and disadvantages

-The use of these devices has its advantages and disadvantages.
+The use of these devices have their advantages and disadvantages.

 - They are environmentally friendly and easy to install.

-- They bring extra design to the home.
+- They bring an extra design to the home.

-- They are secure and easy to deactivate.
+- They are safe and easy to disable.